fleetdm/fleet/docs/Using-Fleet/MDM-macOS-setup.md

 2. Choose which team you want to add the bootstrap package to or add the package to "No team."

-Use the `team` YAML document if you want to install the package on hosts assigned to a specific team:
+Use the `team` YAML document if you want to install the package on hosts that automatically enroll to a specific team:

 ```yaml
 apiVersion: v1